 I'm a software developer, maker, and Linux nerd.
-I aim to contribute to software and electronics engineering projects that move society toward more open standards, improve quality of life for people in need, and provide useful tools and building blocks for other makers.
-I support free (libre) and open source software, open hardware, digital rights, an open internet, and consumers' right to repair.
+I aim to contribute to software and electronics engineering projects that improve privacy, push for open standards, help people in need, and provide tools and building blocks for other projects.
+I endorse free (libre) and open source software, open hardware, digital rights, net neutrality, and consumers' right to repair.

 Click images to view project info.
 Circular icons link to the code, demo site, video, etc.

 ArduinOLED is an Arduino-based platform to create games, test equipment, and other projects.
 It includes an OLED display, joystick, buttons, buzzer, and alligator clip connection points to easily interface with other sensors and devices.
-Using the ArduinOLED, I made a stacker game, and a batery health tester (with a small external circuit).
-Much more is possible with the instructions I posted on Instructables and the open source library I wrote and published on GitHub/GitLab.
+Using the ArduinOLED, I made a stacker game, and a battery health tester (with a small external circuit).
+Much more is possible with the instructions I posted on Instructables (I was featured!) and the open source library I wrote and published on GitHub/SourceHut.
 I designed and ordered the printed circuit boards on EasyEDA.

 NASA Goddard Space Flight Center (GSFC) Internship

 I fixed bugs in C code for NASA’s core Flight System by writing unit tests on a CentOS Linux virtual machine (using VirtualBox).
 To help write unit tests, I wrote some bash scripts to generate skeleton functions, then filled them in manually with code to test each case.
 At the end of the summer, I created a poster and presented it at a lab-wide showcase day.
 The photo is me (on the left) and my mentors at the showcase in front of my poster.